pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_access-manager.md

 43// Permissions granted to specific / regexp matching uuids
 44@property (nonatomic, readonly, strong) NSDictionaryNSString *, PNPAMResourcePermission *> *uuids;
 45

 46@end
 47

 48@interface PNPAMResourcePermission : NSObject
 49

 50// Bit field with a given permission value
 51@property (nonatomic, readonly, assign) PNPAMPermission value;
 52

 53@end

 ```

 ### Error Responses

 If parsing fails, the token may be damaged.
-Request a new token from your server.
+Request a new token from the server.

 ## Set token

-Updates the authentication token on the client.
+Sets or updates the authentication token provided by your server.

 ### Method(s)